Ohio Health Insurance: 2023 Coverage Guide

 Ohio Affordable Healthcare Insurance

 There are several health insurance providers in Ohio, so residents have a few options when buying health coverage.
 It’s important to compare different health plans to make sure you’re getting the best value for your health care.
 If you’re an individual or you’re buying coverage for a family, you can get the coverage you need at the best prices by comparing your options with SmartFinancial.
-However, you may only enroll in a health plan during open enrollment, which runs through August 15, 2021 and opens again in November, unless you are eligible for the Special Enrollment Period due to a qualifying event.
+However, you may only enroll in a health plan during open enrollment, unless you are eligible for the Special Enrollment Period due to a qualifying event.

 When Is Open Enrollment in Ohio?